xiw020-Sam/UCSDDiningHallReview/README.md

 - [OPTIONAL: List endpoints if using existing API such as Yelp]
 #### List of network requests by screen
    - Review Feed Screen
-      - (Read/GET) Query all posts where user is author
+      - (Read/GET) Query all posts with matching college.
          ```swift
          let query = PFQuery(className:"Post")
          query.whereKey("college", equalTo: choosenCollege)